This post may contain affiliate links. Please see my disclosure policy for details.

-Ella was such an awesome stop in Sri Lanka.
+Ella in Sri Lanka was such an awesome stop on my travels here.
 It was the first place that, to me, really felt like a traveller town.

-Here’s the 10 reasons why you will fall in love with Ella.
+Here are the 10 reasons why you must visit Ella in Sri Lanka and why you’ll fall in love with it!

-1. It’s a traveller town with a laid back vibe
+1. Ella is a traveller town with a laid-back vibe

 You will straight away feel the traffic and speed slow down, relish in the silence at night and feel comfortable walking around.
 It was an oasis on this little coconut island.

-I would recommend spending at least a few days here to make the most of it.
+I would recommend spending at least a few days around Ella in Sri Lanka to make the most of it.

 2. The panoramic views all around you are outstanding